shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/cross-project-workflow.md

 Cross Project workflows in {% include product %} allow you to re-use, share and work with Assets across multiple Projects.
 The most common method for re-using Assets is to use a single "Asset Library" project as the source Project.
 While we still recommend using a singular "Library" project to keep it simple, {% include product %} also allows you to link Assets across any active Project.

-There are 2 main ways we see studios re-using assets.
-Some studios may have flexibility and can re-use a source asset "as is".
-Other studios may have limitations or restrictions based on their projects and pipeline and will want to copy and asset over into a project and use it from there.
+There are two main ways to re-use Assets.
+The more nimble approach is to re-use a source asset "as is" (Direct Reference).
+However,  limitations or restrictions may be in place based on Projects and Pipelines—so copying the source Asset over into a project is also an option (Duplicating or Forking).

 * **Direct Reference** - Re-use a source asset as is.
 If that asset changes, you can keep your version or update to the latest version.
 * **Duplicating or Forking** - Import from another project (breaking any link) and build upon or take control and save to your current project.